Hsyka/barbershop-website/README.md

-This is a responsive website built with vanilla HTML & CSS.
+This is a responsive website built with HTML & CSS.

 Supported viewing: